 - Bachelor's degree in Nursing from a program accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) and from an academic institution recognized by the Council of Higher Education Accreditation (CHEA).
 Applicants who do not have previous under-graduate coursework in statistics, health assessment, research, or computer applications may be required to complete one or more prerequisite courses prior to acceptance into the graduate program.
 The MSN Director or designee will review undergraduate transcripts. - Current Resume and Unencumbered RN License.
 Each applicant must submit a current resume that indicates RN work experience in the past three years and an unencumbered RN license in state of residence.
-The MSN Director reviews resumes and verifies RN licenses. - ❖ Essay (to be submitted with the Application for Admission).
-In 500-1000 words, the applicant will describe how the MSN program will support the achievement of both short- and long-term professional and personal goals.
-The essay should address how the applicant's background has shaped his/her current goals. - Completion of MSN Orientation.
-Before the start of the first term of study, the applicant must complete the 2week online orientation.
+The MSN Director reviews resumes and verifies RN licenses. - ❖ Completion of MSN Orientation.
+Before the start of the first term of study, the applicant must complete the 2-week online orientation.